Charges and Transactions

 Chargent also supports multiple active payment gateways, so some customers choose to use different payment gateways for different currency transactions.
 Workflow rules can automate selection of the proper currency based on other criteria, and gateways can be selected through the lookup field or automated via trigger.

-To set the Default currency on the Chargent Settings tab:
+To set the default currency in your Chargent Settings

 - Click the App Launcher in Salesforce and select Chargent app